Is It Better To Shower In The Morning Or At Night? Pros & Cons, From A Dermatologist

 Pro: A soothing way to wind down.

 OK, you're probably thinking: Didn't we just discuss how showers wake you up?
 But the spray works twofold: A morning rinse may perk you up, sure, but an evening wash can help prepare your body for sleep.
 As Ciraldo notes, "Many people find an evening shower very soothing not only to skin but also to soothe the senses after a long day."
-Research backs it up, too, showing that taking a warm bath or shower one hour before bed actually cools the body's core temperature and promotes sleep.
+Research backs it up, too, showing that taking a warm bath or shower one hour before bed actually cools the body's core temperature and promotes sleep2.

 Con: You might wake up feeling oily.